Using Linux for Business

-Business and Linux – in the same sentence ?
-The impression often exists that Linux is reserved for the desktop hobbyist and servers only.
-After all, aren’t all the business applications written for Windows.
+Business and Linux – in the same sentence?
+The impression often exists that Linux is reserved for desktop hobbyists and servers only.
+After all, aren’t all the business applications written for Windows?

-A less known fact is that some big business run whole divisions on ONLY linux for their desktop usage.
-This saves a HUGE amount in license costs and also has a long term effect of higher productivity.
-This is due to Linux booting faster, freezing far less and being far less prone to downtime as a result of malware or viruses.
+A lesser-known fact is that some big business run whole divisions on ONLY Linux for their desktop usage.
+This saves a HUGE amount in license costs and also has a long-term effect of higher productivity.
+This is due to Linux booting faster, freezing far less, and being far less prone to downtime as a result of malware or viruses.

 Before you go rushing into your office shouting “Format all the Windows machines!!!”, consider what sort of environment you are running and what applications are business critical.